Billy1437/Billy1437/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a passionate Software Engineer with a keen interest in JavaScript frameworks, particularly the MERN stack and PHP stack.
+I'm a passionate Software Engineer with a keen interest in JavaScript frameworks and machine learning, particularly the MERN stack and PERN stack.
 I love building scalable and efficient web applications, and I'm always exploring new technologies to enhance my skills.<br>

 ## 🌐 Socials: